Kewejuankenobie/Rubik-s-Cube/README.md

 3/2 Now Can get sides and rotate them, but doesn't affect original matrix

 3/8 Now Rotated sides affect original cube matrix.
-The cube can do every move now
+The cube can do every move now with text based input